menu

 Demographics

-The citizens of Tonto Basin have a very low rate of college education: just 9.43% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Tonto Basin has a very low overall level of education: only 9.43% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Tonto Basin in 2022 was $28,652, which is middle income relative to Arizona, and lower middle income relative to the rest of the US.
 This equates to an annual income of $114,608 for a family of four.
 However, Tonto Basin contains both very wealthy and poor people as well.